-SSO is an acronym for Single Sign-On, a user-authentication scheme that allows log-in credentials to be shared across multiple systems to reduce repeated log-in operations.
+SSO, or Single Sign-On, is a user-authentication scheme that allows login credentials to be shared across multiple systems to reduce repeated log-in operations.
 A user can have one set of authentication credentials and personal data stored on one web property and these can be used to log in to other web properties.

 In its most basic form, SSO requires:

-- a Service Provider (like a forum) and
+- a Service Provider (like a community) and

 - an Identity Provider (IDP), an application that has access to a database of user info and an authentication application.

-Most of today's websites that require users to log in already present them an SSO option to sign in with third-party credentials.
+Most modern websites that require users to log in already present them an SSO option to sign in with third-party credentials.
 If you access any site by logging in with your Google, Facebook, or Twitter (to name just a few) credentials, then you are signing in via SSO authentication.

 In the following example, users can log in to Vanilla by either: